Merimbula

 Health performance in Merimbula is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Merimbula faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were somewhat prevalent across both younger and older age cohorts.
+Mortality rates and chronic condition prevalence are somewhat prevalent across both younger and older age cohorts.

-The rate of private health cover was relatively low at approximately 51% of the total population (~1,977 people), compared to the national average of 55.7%.
-The most common medical conditions were arthritis (affecting 12.1% of residents) and mental health issues (8.9%).
-Notably, 59.2% declared themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
+The rate of private health cover is relatively low at approximately 51% of the total population (~1,977 people), compared to the national average of 55.7%.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 12.1 and 8.9% of residents respectively.
+Conversely, 59.2% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
 The working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 33.5% of residents aged 65 and over (1,308 people), which is higher than the 23.4% in Rest of NSW.
+As of 30 June 20XX, the area has 33.9% of residents aged 65 and over (1,324 people), which is higher than the 23.4% in Regional NSW.
 Health outcomes among seniors are above average, with national rankings even higher than the general population.

 Frequently Asked Questions - Health